lorenzcgn/compare-string-and-uppercase-java/README.md

-# Compare string and uercase ava
+# Compare string and uppercase Java
 Compare strings and uppercase the last (Java)